varunan-vara/RGB-FrameByFrame/README.md

  It takes a snapshot of a video after a set amount of time, and saves the image in a folder for further examination.
 It then receives the RGB value of an image from a pixel specified in the code and writes it to a "results.csv".

 IMPORTANT: run pip install opencv-python

+### Data.xlsx is the Raw Data Table collected from the Experiment, in five unique trials